Xisco Muñoz: Betis

-Levante and later years
+Levante and later career

 In the dying minutes of the August 2009 transfer window, Xisco rescinded his Betis contract and joined Levante also in the second division, for two seasons.
 In his first, he played the most he had in years, also scoring eight goals as the Valencian Community side returned to the top flight after a two-year absence.

 Xisco contributed 26 matches – 18 starts – in 2010–11, as Levante finally managed to stay afloat.
 On 22 January 2011, he scored his only goal of the campaign in a 4–1 away loss against Sevilla, and was released in May.

 Already aged 30, Xisco moved abroad for the first time, signing with Dinamo Tbilisi in Georgia and sharing teams with several compatriots.
 In 2012–13, he won the Erovnuli Liga and also scored a career-best 22 goals, best in the competition.
 The player and the team retained their titles a year later, and his goal concluded the 3–0 win at Sioni Bolnisi that confirmed it.

 On 14 December 2014, Xisco returned to his homeland after agreeing to an 18-month deal with third-tier Gimnàstic.
 On 18 June 2016, he announced his retirement and became Vicente Moreno's assistant.
 In September of the following year, he stood in as manager of farm team Pobla de Mafumet in the Tercera División, after the promotion of Rodri to the Nàstic job.

 Coaching career

 Dinamo Tbilisi

 Xisco returned to Dinamo Tbilisi in January 2019, as part of Zaur Svanadze's staff.
-He left at the end of the year, after the team had recovered their league crown following a three-year absence.
+He left at the end of the year, after the team had claimed the national championship following a three-year absence.

 In August 2020, Xisco again returned to Dinamo, now as head coach of the club.
 With several compatriots on the pitch and the bench, they won the league in December.